9 Best Cocktails Bars in Mexico City

 Best for personality

-Get shipwrecked in Mexico City with captain Chris, the eccentric bartender of Cafe Tacobar.
+Get shipwrecked in Mexico City with Captain Chris, the eccentric bartender of Cafe Tacobar.
 Off the tourist trail, this quirky spot attracts locals and travellers in the know.
 It's a chill neighbourhood spot, with well-crafted cocktails and some tasty tacos.
-The interior feels like a ship with its wood paneling, ship's bell, rope, globe, and eclectic memorabilia.
+The interior feels like a ship with its wood panelling, ship's bell, rope, globe, and eclectic memorabilia.
 Popular hits mixed into reggae first played, changing into old country classics later that evening.

 Bartender Chris invited us to come sit at the bar and showed us hidden drawers in front of us stashed with gold chocolate coins and playing cards.
-Ask him to surprise you with a cocktail, he's an expert mixologist.
+Ask him to surprise you with a cocktail - he's an expert mixologist.
 Or, go for the clay pot distilled Cuishe mezcal.
 Our favourite touch was the free bar snack of pickled carrots and popcorn.
 Weird, but great at the same time.

 Cafe Tacobar is walk-in only.